History & Governance

 Governance

 Toledo Christian Schools, Inc., is operated as a not-for-profit corporation.
-A 14-member Board of Trustees responsible for sustainability operates the school system through the Administrative Staff.
+The Board of Directors is responsible for the organization's sustainability and operations through the Superintendent and Administrative Staff.
 The Toledo Christian Board is a self-perpetuating body which is representative of the constituency of the school.
 Board meeting minutes are available upon request.

 Accreditation and Memberships